donian267/Ecommerce-Data-Analysis/README.md

 ### Recommendations

 - Invest in marketing and promotions when sales are at their best.
 August (Toys & Games), April (Food & Beverages), and March (Sports & Outdoors).
-- Focus on promoting and expanding 'Jewelery & Accessories', the highest earning category, especially to women 42 years of age.
+- Focus on promoting and expanding 'Jewelery & Accessories', the highest earning category, especially for women 42 years of age.
 - Consider promoting to 21 year old men.
 They had the most amount of purchases.
 Most of their purchases were in 'Sports & Outdoors', which is a high selling category, especially in March.
 - 24 year old women had the best average per purchase and the second most amount of purchases.
 Consider promoting their favorite category, 'Luxury Goods' to them in December when it sells best.
 - Focus on marketing in 'Oslo'.
 That location has the most frequent buyers.

+### Limitations

+I had to omit gender specific analysis for the LGBTQIA+ community because of the very small sample size.
+Overall, they were only 11% of the customers.
+These customers are still used for analysis, but not for gender specific reasons.